 - Fast efficient truck turn times

-- Two mobile harbor cranes, highest tandem lift capacity of any Florida port authority
+- Three mobile harbor cranes, highest tandem lift capacity of any Florida port

 - 70 acres ample laydown area